-Shopify is an all-in-one package, where you pay a monthly fee and receive web design, eCommerce, and product management tools.
-You simply choose a template, upload your products and start selling online.
+Shopify is an all-in-one package, where you pay a small monthly fee and receive web design, eCommerce, and product management tools as part of the plan.
+You simply choose a theme (template), upload your products, install some powerful free applications, and start selling online.

-WooCommerce is different, as its a plugin that must be installed on a WordPress website.
-It provides a number of tools, but you need advanced technical knowledge to configure your hosting, identify and source a WooCommerce friendly website theme and a number of configure a number of other elements.
+WooCommerce is different, its a plugin that must be installed on a WordPress website.
+So first off, you need to purchase a Domain and some Hosting.
+It provides a limited number of tools and you need an advanced technical knowledge to configure your hosting, identify and source a WooCommerce friendly website theme and a number of configure a number of other elements.

 As I have experience of using both of these above, I will delve deeper into what they both are and whats included.